WeslyOrtega/MazeGenerationAndPathfinding/README.md

 ### A_Star
 A* pathfinding algorithm.<br />
-Works by calculating the cost of each node and traveling through the least expensive path.<br />
+Works by stepping through the maze and moving through the path with the least cost.
+The cost of a path is determined by how far away it moves from the entrance, and how close to the exit it gets.<br />

 ![A_Star](/Assets/A_StarPathfindingExample.png)